systemjs/systemjs/README.md

 * [single-spa](https://single-spa.js.org/) - JavaScript framework for front-end microservices.
 * [systemjs-webpack-interop](https://github.com/joeldenning/systemjs-webpack-interop) - npm lib for setting webpack public path and creating webpack configs that work well with SystemJS.
 * [esm-bundle](https://github.com/esm-bundle) - list of System.register versions for major libraries, including documentation on how to create a System.register bundle for any npm package.
-* [@wener/system](https://github.com/wenerme/wode/tree/main/packages/system) - hooks to make System works with npm registry & package.json
+* [@wener/system](https://github.com/wenerme/wode/tree/main/packages/system) - hooks to make System works with npm registry & package.json}
+* [beyondjs.com](https://beyondjs.com) -TypeScript first meta-framework for universal microfrontends/micronservices.

-## Compatibility with Webpack
+## Compatibility with WebpackZ

 Code-splitting builds on top of native ES modules, like Rollup offers, are an alternative to the Webpack-style chunking approach - offering a way to utilize the native module loader for loading shared and dynamic chunks instead of using a custom registry and loader as Webpack bundles include.
 Scope-level optimizations can be performed on ES modules when they are combined, while ensuring no duplicate code is loaded through dynamic loading and code-sharing in the module registry, using the features of the native module loader and its dynamic runtime nature.